Banou26/weebdev-tips/README.md

 ```js
 const func = ({ foo, bar, baz, qux, quux }) => {}
 ```
-This help futureproof your function, you can add or remove any number of paramters easily.
+This help futureproof your function, you can add or remove any number of parameters easily.

 You also don't need to remember the parameters order.